ariparedes/ariparedes.github.io/index.md

 * Developing the right customer journeys and strategic action plans that drive value and satisfaction
 * Automating and personalizing engagement, at scale
 * Increasing adoption and expansion of impactful products and features
-* Collaborate with team members to improve processes and efficiencies
+* Collaborating with team members to improve processes and efficiencies
-* Build strong partnerships with key stakeholders to promote capacity and long-term imapct
+* Building strong partnerships with key stakeholders to promote capacity and long-term imapct

 **Languages**